-Juguemos a las Congeladas (Ecuador)
+Juguemos a las Congeladas (Ecuador) Statues Game

-Statues Game

 Two players are selected to be "freezers."
 Their role is to make the other players into statues.
 The players trying to freeze others should stand in the center of the room.
 When the teacher yells "go," all players must move.
-If a player is tagged by "a frozor" they should remain ionless with their legs oread apart to allow other players to crawl through.
-A statue can only become unfrozen when an tagged player crawls 3h their legs.
-Then they t back into the game.
-Ime ends when the ers" have tagged every and all are statues.
+If a player is tagged by "a freezer," they should remain motionless with their legs spread apart to allow other players to crawl through.
+A statue can only become unfrozen when an untagged player crawls through their legs.
+Then they can get back into the game.
+The game ends when the "freezers" have tagged every player and all are statues.